 There are countless examples of this sad-sack attitude from the last six months.
 (See: Republican congresspeople giving aid and comfort to white domestic terrorists, and Democrats doing nothing.
 See also: the GOP passing laws to suppress the right to vote, and Democrats doing nothing.)
 But let’s pause for a moment to consider the most recent example.
 This week, a Republican-backed law went into effect in Texas that overturned Roe v.
-Wade, replacing the constitutional rights of women and girls with a cash bounty system empowering private citizens to deny them those rights.
+Wade, replacing the constitutional rights of women and pregnant people with a cash bounty system empowering private citizens to deny them those rights.
 Given the seriousness of this new reality, one would think Democrats might mount some kind of defense.
 But once again, they claim there is nothing they can do.

 But there is something Democrats can do.
 They can work around the Texas anti-abortion law.
-To do this, however, they will need to get creative to protect women’s rights.
+To do this, however, they will need to get creative to protect reproductive rights.
 They will need to be willing to challenge “norms.”
 They will need to act like Republicans.

 Conservatives think they’ve been very clever with the Texas ban, because the enforcement of that ban is not done by the state.
 Instead, private citizens do the dirty work.
 The law empowers them to sue abortion providers, or those suspected of “aiding and abetting” the provision of abortion services to women who are more than six weeks pregnant, and to then cash in for $10,000.
 Because of this, conservatives argue that the law is not a “state” restriction on abortion, and it cannot be challenged as a violation of Roe in federal court.